-3. Analyse your audience (meeting participants).
-Discuss how this might impact how you conduct the meeting and discuss ideas.(Approximate 50 - 60 words)
+Analyse your audience (meeting participants).
+Discuss how this might impact how you conduct the meeting and discuss ideas.
+(Approximate 50 - 60 words)

-Assessor note students must identify the below:
+Students must identify the following:

-- Number in the audience, current skills and knowledge, views on the topic, relationships with the speaker, information preference, communication style, life experiences, job role. - Impacts might include the need to formally conduct the meeting due to senior leaders in the room and tailor content to the seniority in the room. - 4.
-How will you cater to those with these personality styles: Dominant, Intuitive, Steady, Conscientious?
+- Number in the audience, current skills and knowledge, views on the topic, relationships with the speaker, information preference, communication style, life experiences, and job role. - Impacts might include the need to formally conduct the meeting due to senior leaders in the room and tailor content to the seniority in the room. - 4.
+How will you cater to those with these personality styles: Dominant, Intuitive, Steady, and Conscientious?

-Assessor note: Students must be able to identify the personality types of the audience based on below and cater to the correct communication style as per audiences individual personalities as per below.
+Students must be able to identify the personality types of the audience and adapt their communication style, accordingly, tailoring it to match the individual personalities within the audience.
+For example:

-- Dominant be direct and to the point. - Intuitive have high energy and enthusiasm, demonstrate passion for the topic, don't overwhelm with too many details. - Steady take time to build rapport, show interest in them personally. - Conscientious provide details, lists, numbers, facts, and give time to think. - 5.
+- Dominant be direct and to the point. - Intuitive have high energy and enthusiasm, demonstrate a passion for the topic, and don't overwhelm with too many details. - Steady take time to build rapport and show interest in them personally. - Conscientious provide details, lists, numbers, and facts, and give time to think. - 5.
 Plan a story you can use to persuade your audience to take on your ideas.
 Outline your story here.

-Assessor note: Stories will vary between students but must:
+Stories will vary between students but must:

-- be relevant to the topic/issue
+- be relevant to the topic/issue.

-- have a definite structure
+- have a definite structure.

 - have a message.

 - 6. Write two (2) ways you would identify and analyse methods to elicit responses from the audience in consultation with others.

-Assessor note: Students must list two ways(2) ways to elicit responses from the audience .
+Students must list two (2) ways to elicit responses from the audience.
 Benchmark responses are provided below.

 - 1. By asking valid open-ended questions.
-By asking the right kind of questions you can gather better information about the ideas presented. - Tell me more about why you think that - What are your views? - What do you think about what I've said? - Do you think you might like to try some of these ideas?
+By asking the right kind of questions, you can gather better information about the ideas presented. - Tell me more about why you think that. - What are your views? - What do you think about what I've said? - Do you think you might like to try some of these ideas?
 Why/Why not? - 2.
 By encouraging the audience to share their views and ideas.
 By doing this it will help in connecting with the audience and increase their engagement. - 3.
 By acknowledging their contributions, feelings and emotions.
-This will keep them engaged and they will be more receptive to the ideas and listen with interest. - By showing empathy by way of actively listening and acknowledging their concerns and feelings.
-Doing this will help in understanding audiences' emotions will help built rapport with the audience. - 7.
+This will keep them engaged, and they will be more receptive to the ideas and listen with interest. - 4.
+By showing empathy by way of actively listening and acknowledging their concerns and feelings.
+Doing this will help in understanding audiences' emotions and will help build rapport with the audience. - 7.
 What organisational communication guidelines will you need to follow?